fatiymah/Prediction-Model-Deployment-for-student-Grade-predictor-with-React-Integration/README.md

 2. **Model Training:** The Jupyter Notebook (`model_training.ipynb`) illustrates the application of Linear Regression and Random Forest algorithms.
 The best model is saved for deployment.

-3. **Flask API Deployment:** The `app.py` file contains a Flask API to deploy the trained model.
-Run `python app.py` to start the server.
+3. **Flask API Deployment:** The py file contains a Flask API to deploy the trained model.
+Run `app` to start the server.

 4. **React Integration:** Refer to the `react_integration` directory for the React front-end code.
 Follow the README in that directory for setup instructions.